CAN BREATHING PATTERNS INFLUENCE MENTAL STATES?

 But yes, any negative emotion one can breathe through properly and long enough will loose it grip on that person.
 Consider that an axiom.

-The key is proper with a capital P and over a short enough time so as not give give opportunity for emotional re-stimulation and/or digression due to varying environmental sidetracking.
+The key is proper with a capital P and over a short enough time so as not to give opportunity for emotional re-stimulation and/or digression due to varying environmental sidetracking.
 Teaching optimal breathing development requires long term experience and eventually becomes part science and part art.

 Begin here to learn about optimal breathing test.